Student Showcase 2020

 - The Fine Art of Opportunity (including funding and setting up projects)

 The students taking part in this have gone on to find new and inventive ways of supporting their practice and promoting the work that they do.
 This has been especially helpful this year and we feel it important to highlight these achievements.
-Read on to find out about the projects that have been created this year.
+Read on to find out about the projects that have been created this year and sign up to the new course happening in April 2021

 The Thriving and Surviving summer school was a really big catalyst for me.
 I started my own lockdown gallery from a cardboard box, working to a very small scale.It’s thrived and survived, I even sell artists work so it is a commercial gallery and I’m just finishing off a book that will help people start their own tiny galleries.